Sjors/nado-book/basics/address.md

 Mm-hmm (affirmative).
 You'd probably have to make several typos.

 Sjors Provoost:
 Well, yeah, you'd have to have the unlucky typo.
 I don't know if the odds are one in 10,000 or a 100,000 or something.
 But there's a lot of Bitcoin users.
 But in bech32 it's actually better, because it will not just tell you that there's a typo, it'll tell you where the typo is.
 And that's done differently.
-So where we talked about in the base58 system there is a check sum, which just takes all the bytes, basically takes all the bytes from the address and then hashes it, here there is very sophisticated mathematical magic.
+So where we talked about in the base58 system there is a check sum, which just takes all the bytes, basically takes all the bytes from the address and then hashes it, here there is very sophisticated mathematical magic ^[Math behind bech32 addresses: <https://medium.com/@MeshCollider/some-of-the-math-behind-bech32-addresses-cf03c7496285>].
 I don't think it's super sophisticated, but I can't explain what the actual magic is.
 But the magic makes it so that you can actually make a typo and it'll actually tell you where the typo is.
 And you can make about four typos and it'll still know where the typo is and what the real value is.
 If you do more than that, it won't.

 Sjors Provoost:
 And the analogy I like to make with that, someone once told me, is it's like if you have a wall and you draw a bunch of circles on it, and each circle represents a correct value, and you're throwing a dart at it.
 And you might hit the bullseye then you have the right value, or you might just slightly miss the bullseye but you're still within that big circle, then you know exactly where it should have been.